openxc/vi-firmware/docs/platforms/ford.rst

 LED Lights
 ----------

 The Ford prototype has 2 RGB LEDs.
+If the LEDs are a dim green and red, then the firmware was not flashed properly and the board is not running.

 **LED A**